RAS Foundation Community Kitchen

 Applications will be judged on merit by a panel of selectors, including representatives from the RASF Board.
 The application judged to be the most considered, meritorious and achievable will be awarded the kitchen.
 The selected projects must be implemented through the local community agency or group nominated in the application.
 The successful applicant is announced in approximately April each year.

 If you have any queries about eligibility or any aspect of RASF Community Kitchen grant program, please contact the RASF on 02 9704 1226 or email email@example.com.

-Applications for the RAS Foundation Community Kitchen Grant will close Sunday 2 February 2020.
+Applications for the 2020 RAS Foundation Community Kitchen Grant are now closed.